videothrone/berlin-weather/README.md

 ## Features

-- Pulls weather data onload, displays temperature, sunrise, sundown and the current time
+- Pulls weather data onload, displays temperature, chance of rain, sunrise, sundown and the current time
 - Checks if it's day or night in Berlin and changes the background color accordingly
 - More TBD